RoshankumarS14/OIBSIP/Project1: Email Spam Detection/README.md

 ## 🗂️ Repository Structure

-- `email_spam_detection.ipynb`: Jupyter Notebook containing the code, explanations, and visualizations for the email spam detection project.
+- `Email spam detection with Machine Learning.ipynb`: Jupyter Notebook containing the code, explanations, and visualizations for the email spam detection project.
 - `spam.csv`: CSV file containing the email dataset used for training and testing the model.

 ## 📋 Requirements